Graduation-Project-Dentist-Portal/GP/Db Schema.md

 | One to Many | Clinic to ClinicImage |
 | One to Many | MedicalCase to MedicalCaseImage |
 | One to Many | Tool to ToolImage |

-Notes:
--	jobs contact info and the job owner still missing